byterubpay/byterub-site/_posts/2018-01-06-logs-for-the-Community-meeting-held-on-2018-01-06.md

 **\<cryptochangements>** and then the marketing ideas all kinda got shunned
 **\<sarang>** There's a saying that it's orders of magnitude harder to refute BS than to spew it
 **\<sarang>** We'll always have that working against us for hype
-**\<rehrar>** I think if we get some Monero merch
+**\<rehrar>** I think if we get some ByteRub merch
 **\<rehrar>** and have some giveaways based on competition of content creation
-**\<rehrar>** then that'd be a fun way to both engage the community, get some Monero marketing type merch out there, and incentivize quality content creation
+**\<rehrar>** then that'd be a fun way to both engage the community, get some ByteRub marketing type merch out there, and incentivize quality content creation
 **\<cryptochangements>** sgp: i think we have to figure out what kind of marketing we want to encourage before we can start encouraging marketing at all
 **\<cryptochangements>** ooo good idea rehrar
 **\<sgp>** @rehrar I like that idea
 **\<ErCiccione>** I don't know if i like it, it's not ideal to compensate people for something they should do because they believe in it
-**\<sgp>** I think a Monero webcam cover is a good incentive.
+**\<sgp>** I think a ByteRub webcam cover is a good incentive.
 People seem to love them
 **\<rehrar>** ErCiccione this is indeed the balance of initiative-based projects
 **\<rehrar>** people with the most initiative will be (usually) people who believe in the project
 **\<cwcopz>** sgp Agree.
 Would buy one as well.
 **\<rehrar>** this will mean that the 98% who are on board for other reasons will rarely do something that requires their own initiative
-**\<cryptochangements>** ErCiccione a t-shirt or some webcam covers isnt like a fat cash prize. people who participate would still probably do it bc they like Monero. the incentives just kinda get the ball rolling and make it a little bit more fun
+**\<cryptochangements>** ErCiccione a t-shirt or some webcam covers isnt like a fat cash prize. people who participate would still probably do it bc they like ByteRub. the incentives just kinda get the ball rolling and make it a little bit more fun
-**\<rehrar>** and make no mistake, while I do think Monero has a higher number of idealists, as the days pass, and more people join, Monero will be overrun by people who don't see the vision
+**\<rehrar>** and make no mistake, while I do think ByteRub has a higher number of idealists, as the days pass, and more people join, ByteRub will be overrun by people who don't see the vision
 **\<cwcopz>** I've created a homepage to show some monero artwork.
 Can I post the link?
 It is WIP and at the moment a little bit outdated.
 **\<rehrar>** in a sense, we have to woo those people to the vision.
 In part by being a friendly-community and making them want to stick and around and stay, and the more they stay, the more they listen, the more they listen, the more they learn
 **\<sgp>** Sure